mbarralo/mbarralo.github.io/_posts/2016-3-4-jaxrs-asynchronous-methods.md

 How to achieve maximum throughput with asynchronous JAX-RS.

-How to allow http-threads to serve the requests without effort, as well as combining asynchrounous results from different services/mehods/whatever heavy stuff we want.
+How to allow http-threads to serve the requests without effort, as well as combining asynchronous results from different remote services:

-Even with the default 5 threads of `Payara` some amazing results were delivered.
+(Even with the default 5 threads of `Payara` some amazing results were delivered.)

 ### Asynchronous JAX-RS with Service Orchestration - :)